 While Sweet Potato Casseroles are known for all the topping options, when it comes to souffles, they are kept simpler, because the selling point is really the texture.
 However, this doesn’t mean that you can’t improvise and add your favorite toppings.

-How to store Sweet Potato Souffle
+How to store leftovers:

-- First, assemble the souffle and make sure its not warm.
+- First, assemble the souffle and make sure it’s not warm.

 - Skip the pecan and cinnamon sugar topping, those can be added right before baking.